MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_07_explore_defender_apps.md

 ### Demo Part 1: Explore Cloud discovery

-1. In the address bar, enter **admin.microsoft.com** to access the Microsoft 365 admin center.
+1. In the address bar, enter **admin.microsoft.com**.
+Sign in with the admin credentials for the Microsoft 365 tenant provided by your authorized lab hoster (ALH), to access the Microsoft 365 admin center.

-1. Sign in with your admin credentials.
-    1. In the Sign-in window, enter **admin@WWLxZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) then select **Next**.
-    1. Enter the admin password that should be provided by your lab hosting provider.
-Select **Sign in**.
-    1. When prompted to stay signed- in, select **Yes**.

 1. From the left navigation pane of the Microsoft 365 admin center, select **Show all**.

 1. Under Admin centers, select **Security**.
 A new browser page opens to the welcome page of the Microsoft 365 Defender portal.

 1. If this is the first time you visit the Microsoft 365 Defender portal, you may get a pop-up window to take a quick tour.
-Close this.

 1. From the left navigation panel, select **Cloud apps** to expand the list then select **Cloud Discovery**.
 This takes you to the Dashboard view.
 Speak to the information available on the dashboard.
 From the dashboard view, you can select different tabs from the top of the page.
 Go through each tab on the top of the page.